ryan4yin/video2chars/README.md

 pip install video2chars
 ```

-if you are using a old `pip`, maybe you should add `--prefer-binary` to make things go right:
+if you are using a old `pip`, maybe you should add `--prefer-binary` to make things go right(or upgrade your pip first):

 ```shell
 pip install video2chars --prefer-binary
 ```

-Because there's only a binary version of `imageio-ffmpeg` contains the `ffmpeg` binary.
+Because this tool relies on `imageio-ffmpeg`, but only the binary version of `imageio-ffmpeg` contains the `ffmpeg` binary.
 if pip choose the source version, problem will occurs.

-or upgrade your pip first.

 ## Usage